 Master of Health Administration

-Get a competitive edge with Dalhousie’s Master of Health Administration (MHA)—an internationally recognized program that opens doors and increases the range of career options available to you.
-You’ll receive comprehensive training and develop diverse skills necessary for managing modern health care systems.
-You’ll develop partnerships and networks both on- and off-site.
+Get a competitive edge with Dalhousie’s Master of Health Administration (MHA) — an internationally recognized program that opens doors and increases the range of professional career options available to you.
+Condensed by one semester, it offers the same competencies and high-quality programing as our existing MHA program.

 Open doors to a new career

-Our MHA graduates are in leading health leadership positions across Canada and the US.
-But they find success in other areas too—medical school, PhD programs, research groups, non-profit organizations, public policy offices and more.
+Our MHA graduates are in health leadership positions across Canada and the US.
+They find success in other areas too, such as medical school, PhD programs, research groups, non-profit organizations and public policy offices, just to name a few.

 You don’t need professional experience for admission

-Many students come straight from undergraduate programs—arts, science, economics and more.
+Many students come straight from undergraduate programs, such as arts, science, commerce, economics.
 Others are professionals from a variety of backgrounds, including medicine, accounting, architecture, nursing, rehabilitation and engineering.
 If you’d like to develop a healthcare niche and find new job opportunities, the MHA is for you.

+As a student of Dalhousie’s MHA program, you’ll develop partnerships and networks both on- and off-site.
 Interprofessional health education (IPHE) is a unique component of the MHA program as it prepares graduates for the reality of today’s collaborative care team models.
-Many MHA courses are held in the new, state-of-the-art Collaborative Health Education Building, a shared space with Health, Dentistry and Medicine.
+Many MHA courses are in the held in the new, state-of-the-art Collaborative Health Education Building (CHEB), a shared space with Health, Dentistry and Medicine.